COVID-19 Updates: uc.edu/publichealth

 Given the potential scope of its work, the Council will establish work groups or action teams to focus on specific areas, functions or processes.
 For example, focus areas might include spend management, shared services, outsourcing, space utilization, including classroom utilization, asset management, and IT.

-- Kathy Qualls, co-chair, Office of the Provost
+- Kathy Qualls, Office of the Provost

-- Cathy Barnes, Administration and Finance
+- Carol Metzger, Administration & Finance

 - Gigi Escoe, Office of the Provost